ruslanosipov/ruslanosipov.github.io/source/blog/about/index.markdown

 navbar: About
 ---

-My name is Ruslan Osipov and I live and work in Mountain View, CA. I am a software engineer at [Google](https://google.com).
+My name is Ruslan Osipov and I live and work in San Francisco Bay Area, California.
+I am a software engineer at [Google](https://google.com).

 I've recently published a book - [Mastering Vim](https://amzn.to/2EfGaN5), pick it up and let me know what you think!